-While the return of sport in schools has provided an uplift for pupils and staff this term, inter-school fixtures, and indeed mixed year-group sports, are still prohibited due to Covid restrictions.
+While the return of sport in schools provided a lift for pupils and staff last term, inter-school fixtures and mixed year-group sports are still prohibited due to Covid restrictions.
 We spoke to the Sports Department about their plans for the return of fixtures in the Summer Term, when the restrictions are sufficiently lifted, as well as plans to give pupils the opportunity to play sports they might have missed out on over the first few months of 2021.

 Over the past year, sports fixtures played between our rugby, hockey, netball, cricket and all other sports teams have had to be cancelled to curtail the spread of the virus.
 However, with the gradual easing of restrictions, it is hoped that in the Summer Term restrictions on competitive sports fixtures will be lifted and therefore sports fixtures between the College and other schools in the area can resume.
 And, as you would expect, the Sports Department here are fully organised and are planning on a full fixture list as soon as it is permitted.

 Director of Sport, Nick Gandy, said: “It’s great to have the pupils back in school and playing sports.
 They need that sort of experience; it’s what being young is all about.
 They’ve pretty much got back into it.
 We’ve had Senior games and Junior games and have franchise tournaments planned every week.